The Asian Studies program is part of the School of Languages and Cultures.

 Pathways through the major

-A major in Asian Studies requires at least 36 senior credit points, including at least 18 credit points from core units of study of which 6 credit points must be at 3000 level.
+A major in Asian Studies requires at least 36 senior credit points, including at least 18 credit points from core units of study of which six credit points need to be at 3000 level.

 The units of study for the major can be found in the Table A unit of study table for Asian Studies.
 The table shows units of study on offer in the current handbook year.
 You can find information regarding a full list of units of study available to the major on the departmental website.